Skip to main content

 • Congenital radioulnar synostosis

-Dr. Shah serves as the Director of Clinical Research in the Division of Orthopaedic Surgery.
+Dr. Shah serves as the Director of Clinical Research in the Division of Orthopedic Surgery.
 He is a member of several multicenter research networks including Plexus Nexus and the Congenital Upper Limb Differences (CoULD) Registry.
 He has received several grants for hand and upper extremity research including funding from the Pediatric Orthopaedic Society of North America (POSNA) and the Orthopaedic Research and Education Foundation (OREF).
 POSNA recently awarded Dr. Shah the Angela S.M.
 Kuo Memorial Award, which is given annually to an outstanding young investigator.

 He has published more than 125 peer-reviewed scientific articles, reviews and textbook chapters.
 Over the last several years, Dr. Shah’s research has pioneered the use of text messaging to communicate with families after surgery in order to better understand post-operative pain and opioid use.
-This research has changed the way children recover from orthopaedic surgery by decreasing pain while limiting opioid use.
+This research has changed the way children recover from orthopedic surgery by decreasing pain while limiting opioid use.
 “Our team is focused on getting children back to their home, school, playground and sports field as quickly as possible.
 Kids need nothing more than to be kids.”
 Dr. Shah's recent clinical research has also changed the way that surgeons care for pediatric trigger thumb and trigger finger, ganglion cysts, and numerous congenital anomalies.

 Dr. Shah earned his bachelor's degree in Economics at Yale University, his medical degree at Columbia University College of Physicians and Surgeons, and his MBA at Columbia Business School.
-He completed a residency in orthopaedic surgery at the University of Michigan followed by the Harvard Hand and Upper Extremity Fellowship.
+He completed a residency in orthopedic surgery at the University of Michigan followed by the Harvard Hand and Upper Extremity Fellowship.
 During fellowship, Dr. Shah began to appreciate “the wonder and beauty of a child’s hand.”
 Before long, he realized that pediatric hand surgery was his “path in life.”
 Dr. Shah pursued advanced training in pediatric hand and upper extremity surgery at Boston Children’s Hospital where he developed expertise in the management of brachial plexus birth injuries and the reconstruction of complex congenital hand differences.

 Dr. Shah travels internationally to provide hand surgery and care to children in underserved areas.
 He has collaborated with the Touching Hands Project (THP) to develop a sustainable hand surgery program in Honduras.
 He has been happily married for over 20 years and has two energetic, young children.
 Dr. Shah enjoys hiking, rowing, cycling, tennis, travel, and (win or lose) Philadelphia Eagles football.